Bright traveling breathers in media with long-range, nonconvex dispersion: Validation of the NCG algorithm on mKdV breathers

 \section{Validation of the NCG algorithm on mKdV breathers}

 The integrable \cite{wadati1973modified}, focusing mKdV equation

-is known to possess bright breathers with closed form expressions.
+is known to possess bright breathers with closed-form expressions.
 We assess the performance of the NCG algorithm on recovering the mKdV breathers situated on a zero background.
-The expression for the two-parameter family of zero-mean mKdV breathers in the envelope reference frame $u(x,t) = \beta(x - ct,t)$ is \cite{wadati1973modified}.
+The expression for the two-parameter family of zero-mean mKdV breathers in the envelope reference frame $u(x,t) = \beta(x - ct,t)$ is \cite{wadati1973modified}

 where, without loss of generality, the two solution parameters are positive $\kappa_{1,2}>0$.
 These parameters are related to the velocity of the envelope $c=\kappa_1^2-3\kappa_2^2$ and the nonlinear angular frequency of carrier oscillations $\omega=-\Xi_t=-\kappa_2(\kappa_2^2-3\kappa_1^2)$ in the stationary reference frame \cite{lamb1980elements}.
 Additionally, $\Xi(\chi,\tau)$ and $\Theta(\chi)$ are